mobprotocol/mob-protocol/README.md

 ```

 ### Permutation Hash
-The permutation hash is derived from the address of the token pair it points too.
+The permutation hash is derived from the address of the token pair it points to.

 Given `tokenAddressA` and `tokenAddressB`,
 1. Compute an alphanumeric sort on the token pair.
 This is a replicable calculation on the cipher text to ensure the token pair is always hashed in the same order.